Han8931/han8931.github.io/public/about/index.md

 - Programming Languages
   - Python, C/C++, MATLAB, and Bash/Shell
 - ML/DL Research
-  - PyTorch, Tensorflow, Scipy, Numpy, Scikit-learn, Hugging Face, and Pandas
+  - PyTorch, Tensorflow, Scipy, Numpy, Scikit-learn, Pandas, and HuggingFace
 - ML/DL Ops
-  - Git, Docker, Kubernetes, Jenkins, FastAPI, and LangChain  Linux/Unix (Debian and Arch-based distros)
+  - Git, Docker, Kubernetes, Jenkins, DVC, FastAPI, and LangChain
 - Database
   - SQLite and PostgreSQL with SQLAlchemy and Alembic
+- WebDev
+  - HTML/CSS, Django, and Hugo
 - WorkFlow
-  - I've used Microsoft and GNU/Linux systems (both Debian and Arch-based varieties) with a Vim-based setup for writing scripts and managing files in a tiling window manager (i3).
-I use Git for version control with Docker and schedule multiple tasks with TaskSpooler.
+  - I've used Microsoft and GNU/Linux systems (both Debian and Arch-based varieties) with a **Vim**-based setup for writing scripts and managing files in a tiling window manager (**i3**).
+I use **Git** for version control with **Docker** and schedule multiple tasks with **TaskSpooler**.
 I compile documents using $\LaTeX$.
 - Soft Skills
   - Time Management, Teamwork, Problem-solving, Documentation, Engaging Presentation.
-- Miscellaneous
-  - Vim, i3wm, Git, LaTex and Inkscape

 ## Teaching